swiftpp/swiftpp/docs/CompilerPerformance.md

        the section on driver diagnosis.

-  5. Assuming you're looking at a frontend process: extract the command-line for the single process (of the form `swift -frontend ...`) by running the build in verbose mode, and put the command-line in a shell script so you can re-run it on its own, without the interference of the driver or other processes.
+  5. Assuming you're looking at a frontend process: extract the command-line for the single process (of the form `swiftpp -frontend ...`) by running the build in verbose mode, and put the command-line in a shell script so you can re-run it on its own, without the interference of the driver or other processes.
 Make a copy of the script that runs the old compiler and a